TrellixVulnTeam/luigi_3P9D/README.md

 # Prints out 1, 2, 3 (but not 4)
 ```

 The `continue` can be used to skip the remaining loop body and move to the next iteration.
-Execution will immediately jump to the beginning of the next loop iteration (and check the loop conditions).
+Execution will immediately jump to the beginning of the next loop iteration (and check the loop condition).

 ```ruby
 for i in [1, 2, 3, 4]